scannotation/Chemining_software/README.md

 ![Chemining](Chemining-logo_git.png)
 Chemining is an automated and user-friendly tool to retrieve a large amount of data from the PubChem and ChEBI websites.
 From only compounds name (SMILES and molecular formula) checked by Chemining, numerous identifiers, parameters and the ontology of these compounds are extracted and delivered in Excel format.\
-Click here to download the [installation file](https://github.com/scannotation/Chemining_software/blob/main/Chemining_1.0.2-setup.exe) "Chemining_1.0.2-setup.exe".\
+\Click on the following link to download the [installation file](https://github.com/scannotation/Chemining_software/blob/main/Chemining_1.0.2-setup.exe) "Chemining_1.0.2-setup.exe".\
-View the video tutorial for more information.
+For more information, view the [video tutorial](https://github.com/scannotation/Chemining_software/blob/main/Chemining-tutorial.zip).

 ## Development
 Chemining was developed in Python 3.9 on Windows 10.